 That evening we enjoyed a delicious home-cooked Indian meal with Usha and her husband.
 Usha made so many different, delicious dishes, but our favourites were curried potatoes & plantains, gourds in a rich, spicy gravy and paneer (cheese) in a spicy masala sauce.
 It was a nice treat to spend an evening with friends.

-On the coast in southern in India is the French colonial city of Puducherry (formerly Pondicherry) which was under French rule until the mid-1950s.
+On the Southern India coast is the French colonial city of Puducherry (formerly Pondicherry) which was under French rule until the mid-1950s.
 Evan today, the French Quarter has a more European feel than Indian.
 There are colonial heritage buildings with large pillars, freshly painted walls and small terraces.
-We saw quite a few but the most impressive buildings in the French Quarter are the Governor’s residence, Raj Nivas, and the Puducherry Train Station.
-To add to the European feel, the area has narrow, tree-lined streets that are kept quite clean and are mostly free of street cows.
-As well, there are many boutique hotels, cafes and restaurants serving European and Indian cuisine.
-We really enjoyed relaxing with good coffee and French pastries at the many cafes.
+We saw quite a few but, the most impressive buildings in the French Quarter are the Governor’s residence, Raj Nivas, and the Puducherry Train Station.

 Stray away from this area, however, and Puducherry starts to look like most other Indian cities we’ve seen with ramshackle buildings, less than modern technology and busy traffic.

 The French Quarter is located on the coast of the Bay of Bengal where the water is very rough, and constantly crashes against the rocky shore.
 It’s not a suntanning beach because of the rocks, but there is a long boardwalk along the shore with a constant breeze making it a nice place to walk.
-In the evening the street is closed to traffic, so it is a very popular place for tourists to walk and enjoy the ocean view.
+In the evening, the street is closed to traffic, so it is a very popular place for tourists to walk and enjoy the ocean view.

 Bharathi Park is a large park in the French Quarter which has many walking paths and big trees providing shade.
 There are a few old statues and ruins scattered throughout the park.
 We met an interesting Indian writer/poet in the park who taught us a little about Hinduism.
 He showed us an ancient stone Hindu column and explained the meanings of the carvings.
 Some of the carvings portray a Hindu legend which he says describes evolution.
 The carvings begin with a god first represented as a fish, then reincarnated as a half-man/half-fish, then half-bird/half-man (Garuda) and then as a man.
 We had never put all of these images together before to have this interpretation.